bootdotdev/blog/content/golang/using-go-generate-to-deploy-multi-process-apps.md

         - `rss.go`
 - `gen.go`

 Here we have a **cmd** folder in the root, which then holds a directory for each executable.
-This allows us to still scope packages to the entire project, share a CI/CD pipeline, and keep code that is tightly-coupled all in one place.
+This allows us to still scope packages to the entire project, share a CI/CD pipeline, and keep code that is tightly coupled all in one place.

 ## How Do We Build It?

-In the above project structure, you may have noticed the gen.go file.
+In the above project structure, you may have noticed the `gen.go` file.
 Here is what it looks like:

 ```go
 package main